7Ragnarok7/The-Time-Keeper/README.md

 ##### TTK is a ***Universal*** Timing Attack Initiator which also adds up as a ***Password Brute-Forcing/Fuzzing*** tool.

-Poorly written code in the back-end may sometime can create a delay in response based on certain condition.
+Poorly written code in the back-end may sometime can create a delay in response based on certain conditions.
 **TTK** hunts for such scenarios and compares the resonse times to figure out possible users present in the application.

 Furthermore upon finding a valid username, **TTK** can also attemp to guess the password of the user by launching a brute-force attack.